Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Method

 \subsection{Power Spectrum}

 In many cases of cosmological inference, the clustering analysis is mainly quantified through the two-point statistics such as power spectrum or correlation function in the literature because of the great success of the linear perturbation theory and inflation model to predict the Gaussian initial density field.
-However, the non-linear gravitational evolution of the structure carries additional information than two-point statistics.
+However, the nonlinear gravitational evolution of the structure carries additional information than two-point statistics.
 In this section, we revisit the basic methodology of the power spectrum-based analysis.
 Note that, unlike the parameter inferences in which we compare the data with the prediction, here we focus on the classification problem: whether we can distinguish the power spectra of NCDM from the {\Fiducial} power spectrum of CDM.
-Two dimensional Fourier counterpart $\tilde{A} (\mbf{k}) $ of a physical quantity $A(\mbf{n})$ at the position $\mbf{n}$ on a 2D plane is written as
+For this purpose, we use the 2D power spectrum measured from test images generated in Section \ref{ssec:train}.
+In general, 3D power spectra of the 21 cm signals are used for cosmological analysis.
+However, our purpose is to compare CNN for the 2D images from the 21cm signals and the two-point statistics.
+Therefore, here we consider the 2D power spectrum of the images for CNN usage.
+Two dimensional Fourier counterpart $\tilde{A} (\mbf{k}_\perp) $ of a physical quantity $A(\mbf{n})$ defined on a two dimensional position $\mbf{n}$ is written as